Making money online doesn’t have to be hard. You don’t have to be a computer whiz, and you don’t have to be an experienced entrepreneur.

-There are tons of people like me, who aren’t the smartest guys out there, but we have figured out how to make money online.
-When I first started out, I was in high school and I had no clue on how to even setup a corporation or where to start.
+There are tons of people like me, not the smartest guys out there, who have figured out how to make money online.
+When I first started out, I was in high school, and I had no clue how to even set up a corporation or where to start.
 But, I figured it out over time.

-Just to prove it to you, here are 5 businesses that aren’t just making money online, but their founders didn’t know anything about starting companies when they first started.
+Just to prove it to you, I’ll show you 5 businesses that are making money online despite the fact that their founders didn’t know anything about running a business when they first started.

 #1: Timothy Sykes

 As you already know, most people lose money trading stocks.
-Tim on the other hand is really good at studying the market and trading penny stocks.
-Although he personally isn’t able to make $100,000 a month trading stocks, he figured that he could make a lot more teaching others how to become good traders.
+Tim, on the other hand, is really good at studying the market and trading penny stocks.
+Although he personally is able to make $100,000 a month trading stocks, he figured that he could make a lot more money teaching others how to become good traders.

 Tim is making a whopping 1.3 million dollars a year from his blog.

 Mike and Jason are two Southern California kids that specialize in the topic of dating.
 For a living, they teach men how to be attractive.
 When they first hit me up years ago for business advice, I thought these guys were full of crap and wouldn’t make a penny.
 Later, I met some of their customers, and I realized that they were solving a real pain in the market place.

 If you fast forward to today, you’ll see that they packaged their knowledge in an ebook, which they sell on their website, Chicks Love Me.
 They are now pulling in around $20,000 a month in profit.
 That’s not too shabby for two guys who start their workday at 11 am.